Sigurs/container-rebuilds/README.md

 # container-rebuilds
 ## Use
-Some containers are not build in a way that I want them to and this repo's idea is to fix it. <br>
+Some containers are not build in a way that I want them to and this repo's idea is to fix it.
+Pipelines need optimization.

 The usual reason for containers to need rebuilding are:
 - They are ran as root for no good reason
 - A binary inside the container has been given rights with setcap that aren't actually needed.

 ## Containers
 ### github.com/keycloak/keycloak